-3 rd or Pass Limited understanding; a lack of focus on the question; sketchy coverage, with some significant errors in factual details; sketchy structure, drawing exclusively on lectures or other direct teaching, but with significant weaknesses; no evidence of further reading; little or no referencing; sketchy style; numerous errors in spelling, grammar; bare familiarity with correct strategies for analysis of quantitative or qualitative information, but with substantial errors in the process of analysis (where appropriate).
-Low 3rd 42 Likely to be weak in all criteria but there is sufficient material for the work to merit a pass V limited understanding of the question for the level; limited or Cond onable Fail no focus on the question (there may be sections with no 38 Criteria 1-4 not relevance to the question); likely to be no referencing (there could be referencing and evidence of further reading but the 35 addressed to a 32 satisfactory level student has completely misunderstood the question); there may Non-Condonable Fail Fail be brief signs of understanding and some basic knowledge but likely to contain errors; weak in detail.
+3 rd Pas .
+Low 3rd 42 Likely to be weak in all criteria but there is sufficient material for the work to merit a pass V limited understanding of the question for the level; limited or Cond onable Fail no focus on the question (there may be sections with no 38 Criteria 1-4 not relevance to the question); likely to be no referencing or 35 addressed to a bibliography (there could be referencing and evidence of further 32 satisfactory level reading but the student has completely misunderstood the Non-Condonable Fail Fa question); there may be brief signs of understanding and some basic knowledge but likely to contain errors; weak in detail.
 Limited sense of logical argument.
 Significant errors in spelling, grammar or written style Work is unacceptable for the level.
 May be some vague knowledge of subject but likely to be irrelevant or confused.
 May have inadequate structure; or work is too short for this level The examiner will have to search for material that is relevant to the question.
 Work may be unacceptably short.
 Usually poorly written and badly presented.
 28 25 22 Poor performance in most criteria 18 15 12 V poor performance in most criteria.
-8 5 2 0 Answer may be largely irrelevant, show minimal effort or be incomplete Exam not sat
+8 5 2 Answer may be largely irrelevant, show minimal effort or be incomplete 0 Exam not sat